AshDevFr/docker-spigot/README.md

 When attached in this way you can stop the server, edit the configuration under your attached `/path/on/host` and start the server again with `docker start CONTAINERID` to pick up the new configuration.

-### In ubuntu you can specify the UID of the user

-**NOTE**: By default, the files in the attached directory will be owned by the host user with UID of 1000.
-You can use an different UID by passing the option:

-    -e UID=1000

-replacing 1000 with a UID that is present on the host.
-Here is one way to find the UID given a username:

-    grep some_host_user /etc/passwd|cut -d: -f3

 ## Running with Plugins